iCAS-Lab/edge-devices/jetson/README.md

 ![SDK Manager Splash Screen](./assets/SDKManagerDockerSplash.png)

-4. Read the Privacy Notice Accept the subsequent license agreements and choose the options you would like.
-You may choose `No` for the Privacy Notice window and you MUST select `Yes` for the subsequent license agreement.
+4. Before navigating through the Privacy Notice and license agreements, keep in mind that the default software packages will be installed after a short timer UNLESS you press the 'spacebar' immediately after accepting the last license agreement.
+We recommend keeping the default selections so pressing any key is completely OPTIONAL.
+It is alright to allow the defaults to auto-install after the short timer expires or by pressing 'enter'.
+Now, read the Privacy Notice (you can choose `Yes` or `No`) and ACCEPT the subsequent license agreements.

-5. After accepting the license agreements, immediately press the 'spacebar'.
+5. After accepting the license agreements, you have a few seconds to press the 'spacebar' if you would like to customize your software.
+This is OPTIONAL.
 This allows you to customize the software that will be downloaded for flashing the Jetson Nano.
 It is recommended that you keep the default selections (i.e. the `HOST COMPONENTS` and `TARGET COMPONENTS` selected) like below:

 ![SDK Manager Default Selections](./assets/SDKManagerDefaultSelections.png)

 6. Press enter to begin downloading the software required for flashing the Jetson Nano device.
 Depending on your internet connection speed, this usually takes 1-2 hours.
+You may see some errors in the `Terminal Log` but these are normal as long as progress on the downloads is being made.

 7. While your software is downloading (or after it completes), run the following command inside of a second terminal on your computer to check that the Jetson Nano is detected within the Docker container: